-The Human Rights Law (HRL), codified as N.Y.
+The New York State Human Rights Law (HRL), eodified as N.Y.
 Executive Law, art.
-15, § 290 et seq., applies to all employers in New York State with regard to sexual harassment, and protects employees, paid or unpaid interns and non-employees, regardless of immigration status.
-A complaint alleging violation of the Human Rights Law may be filed either with the Division of Human Rights (DHR) or in New York State Supreme Court.
+15, § 290 et seq., applies to all employers in New York State with regard to sexual harassment, and protects employees and covered indivduals, paid or unpaid interns and non-employees, regardless of immigration status.
+A complaint alleging violation of the Human Rights Law may be filed either with the New York State Division of Human Rights (DHR) or in New York State Supreme Court.

-Complaints with DHR may be filed any time within one year of the harassment.
-If an individual did not file at DHR, they can sue directly in state court under the HRL, within three years of the alleged sexual harassment.
+Complaints of sexual harassment filed with DHR may be filed submitted any time within one three years of the harassment.
+If an individual did does not file a complaint with at DHR, they can sue directly in state court under the HRL, within three years of the alleged sexual harassment.
 An individual may not file with DHR if they have already filed a HRL complaint in state court.

 Complaining internally to the St. Lawrence County Industrial Development Agency - Civic Development Corporation does not extend your time to file with DHR or in court.
-The one year or three years is counted from date of the most recent incident of harassment.
+The one-three years or three years is are counted from date of the most recent incident of harassment.